The BCS Critical Temperature at High Density: Main Results

 \begin{rmk} \\ The additional $L^{p}(\R^3)$-assumption with $p >5/3$ for $s^* \ge 53/27$ in condition (d) is due to technical reasons and will we be explained during the proof of Theorem \ref{thm:2}, which is formulated below.
 Note that, since $s^* \ge 53/27$ and $V \in L^1(\R^3)$, this condition is essentially about regularity away from $0$ and infinity.
 However, our proof would work without change if we only had $p > f(s^*)$, where $f$ has some complicated (explicit) expression (see Lemma \ref{lem:3} and Equation \eqref{eq:fsstar}) and is strictly monotonically increasing between $53/27$ and $2$, and satisfies $f(53/27) = 3/2$ and $f(s^*) = 5/3$ for all $s^* \ge 2$.
 We do not state Theorem \ref{thm:2} with this slight generalization for simplicity.
 Whenever we have some control on the ground state space of $\mathcal{V}_\mu$, the $L^p(\R^3)$-assumption is not necessary.
 For example, in the special case $\hat V \le 0$, one can choose $\mathcal{L} = \{ 0 \}$ by means of \Cref{eq:emuangmom0} and completely drop condition (d). \end{rmk} We will show in Lemma~\ref{lem:4} that for any admissible potential $e_\mu <0$ for $\mu$ large enough.
 Moreover, for any radial potential $V \in L^1(\R^3) \cap L^{3/2}(\R^3)$ with $e_\mu <0$ and $s^*>1$ (in particular any admissible potential), by application of Theorem~\ref{thm:1}, the critical temperature decays exponentially fast as $\mu \to \infty$ since

-for $s \in (1,s^*)$ and the term involving $j_\ell$ is finite as long as $s \le 5/3$ (see Proposition~\ref{prop:2}~(iii)).
+for $s \in (1,s^*)$ and the term involving $j_\ell$ is finite as long as $s \le 5/3$ by uniform decay of spherical Bessel functions (see Proposition~\ref{prop:2}~(iii)).
 A slightly different bound as given in Lemma~\ref{lem:3} allows to improve this threshold.
 Note that the class of interaction potentials from Proposition~\ref{prop:1} is not admissible since $s^* = 1$ for these potentials.

 The existence of a maximal critical temperature at some intermediate density (\textit{superconducting dome}), can now be obtained by combining the decay of $T_c$ in the high--density limit from \Cref{eq:leadingorder} and \Cref{elbound} for admissible potentials in the sense of Definition~\ref{def:admpot} to the decay of $T_c$ in the low--density limit, where